-This article's goal is to help you better understand the principles of Inventory management in Katana by explaining stock movements related to sales, making, and purchasing.
+This article aims to help you better understand the principles of Inventory management in Katana by explaining stock movements related to sales, making, and purchasing.

 Tip for costing principles